Financial-Times/sso-support/_posts/2016-08-31-a-guide-to-fsso.md

 Yes, as SSO isn’t dependent on your organisation’s IP address.
 Use of a web proxy such as EzProxy should not cause any problems.

 ### I have some questions about Single Sign On.
 Who should I contact?
-For any queries about the FT’s SSO service, please [contact](mailto:b2bproductconsultants@ft.com) our dedicated Product Consultant team directly or visit [here](http://www.ft.com/integration).
+For any queries about the FT’s SSO service, please [contact us](mailto:B2B.CustomerSupport@ft.com) or your Customer Satisfaction Manager (CSM)